Project-OSRM/osrm-backend/docs/http.md

 #### Data version

 Every response object has a `data_version` propetry containing timestamp from the original OpenStreetMap file.
-May be `n/a` if original OSM file has not `osmosis_replication_timestamp` section.
+This field is optional.
+It can be ommited if data_version parametr was not set on osrm-extract stage or OSM file has not `osmosis_replication_timestamp` section.

 #### Example response